 Dogs with elbow dysplasia typically have only one of the three conditions, and it is rare for a single dog to have all three components of elbow dysplasia.
 This handout will cover the developmental abnormality known as Fragmented Coronoid Process.
-There are separate handouts in this series of Client Education handouts that cover each of the other conditions.
+See the separate handouts on "Osteochondritis Dissecans (OCD) in Dogs" and "Ununited Anconeal Process (UAP) in Dogs" that describe these other conditions.

 What is a fragmented coronoid process?

 Fragmented coronoid process (FCP) is a developmental defect of one of the coronoid processes, two small bony protrusions on the end of the ulna within the elbow joint.
 In this condition, one of the coronoid processes develops a fissure or crack and separates from the rest of the bone.
 It most commonly occurs on the inner, or medial, process.
 This separation causes pain and joint instability.